dmauser/azure-vwan-vrf/README.md

 | hub4-fw-vnetconn | Hub4 Vendor2 | vendor2, prod, dev | Hub4 can advertise its routes to labels Vendor1 and Vendor 2 |
 | dmz-vnetconn | Hub1 Prod | prod | DMZ can advertise its routes to label Prod |

-4. Validation after labels for network isolation.

 ### Network Diagram after applying labels
 ![](/media/diagram-label.png)

+4. Validation after labels for network isolation.

+ - 4.1 Validate connectivity between all VMs.
+ - 4.2 Review the effective routes for few VMs.

+### Conclusion

+In this lab, you have successfully deployed a Virtual WAN with labels to achieve network isolation.
+You have learned how to configure and validate the deployment, ensuring that traffic segregation is effectively implemented between different environments and vendors.